 Essential management skills

 A manager is responsible for putting a company's goals into action and optimizing the performance of employees under his or her supervision.
+This usually requires a strong sense of business acumen.
 These professionals are a vital connection in the corporate hierarchy, and their role often requires extensive knowledge and technical ability, especially if they are in charge of highly specialized departments like information technology.
 No matter your industry or area of expertise, however, there are certain attributes that successful managers share.

 Individuals who are interested in pursuing managerial positions should be strong leaders and communicators, able to convey specific directives and priorities to workers.
 Management is often responsible for translating the organization's greater mission into actionable agendas for teams and individual employees, giving them a clear sense of the company's expectations and keeping operations on track.
 In turn, they may also need to provide regular reports to their superiors and explain what resources workers need to do their jobs as well as possible.

-Agility has always been an asset for management, but the rise of analytics has transformed the way companies set strategy and plan for the future.
+Management has always been required to adapt to change without losing a step, but the rise of analytics has transformed the way companies set strategy and plan for the future.
 As companies gain new insights into how everything from customer relationships manufacturing processes affect the bottom line, handling data and applying analytics are becoming bigger parts of a manager's job.

 Most notably the move to a multigenerational workforce is one of the biggest challenges facing companies and leadership teams.
 Managers will need to think about how they can bring these teams together, even if they are in physically distant spaces, to collaborate and meet shared goals.
 In many cases, that could mean placing more focus on achieving final results than guiding the specific steps workers take to get there.
 Leaders who are open to a high level transparency in their own work and possess strong problem-solving skills are likely to be the most effective in this new climate.